teepean/adna_to_dataset/README.md

 Simple instructions:

 Copy all of the bams you want to include in source directory and run the program.
 The result will be in target subdirectory.

+The Bash version works also on Windows using MSYS2 shell.